-Because innovation takes place in varying industries and fields, innovation management often looks different as well.
+Because innovation takes place in varying industries and fields, innovation management and idea management often looks different.
 This article about the innovation matrix has more information about different types of innovation.
 In addition to this article, we’ll explain a few more types of innovation below.

 However, it’s important to note that innovation isn’t just driven by technological developments, although technology does often play an important role in innovation.